Rotating CA certificates in your cluster

 Example output

-Status: CA certificate creation complete.
-Ensure that your worker nodes are reloaded before you start a CA certificate rotation.
+Status: CA certificate created.
+Reload your worker nodes then begin the CA certificate rotation.

 4. Download the updated Kubernetes configuration data and certificates in your cluster's kubeconfig file.